Digital Transformation is Not Just About Technology

 This may seem counter-intuitive, but it can be prudent to start with the challenges as opposed to the success stories.

-For example, various industry studies have reported worryingly high levels of dissatisfaction with digital transformation projects.
+For example, various industry studies have reported worryingly high levels of dissatisfaction with digital transformation projects, showcasing numerous examples of digital transformation challenges.
 Although we prefer not to generalize – as reports tend to differ in how they measure success – but digital transformations are not seen as successful for around 15 to 30 percent of organizations.
 These companies often cite overstretched IT teams, a widening skills gap, lack of senior support, unclear or shifting strategies.
 And you will note that these are not technology issues.

 Unsurprisingly, enterprises do encounter technology problems during the required transformation.
 Choosing the right tools isn’t easy, for instance, but knowing what to prioritize is arguably even harder.